NeosAlpha/Configure-FTP-Trigger--Function-App-and-HTTP-Activity-in-Logic-App-Using-Azure/README.md

 In the Logic App interface, go to the Logic App designer and add a recurrence trigger.

-Functionality we are including in this Process
+Functionality we are including in this Process:

 •	Auto event occur when new file is created or modified on FTP server.
 •	Copy file from FTP server to Azure Blob Storage
 •	Transform CSV file into JSON format using Azure Function App HTTP Trigger.